This popular chicken piccata Cheesecake Factory copycat tastes just as fabulous as the restaurant’s lemon caper chicken!!

 - 1 teaspoon minced garlic

-- 1 lemon, juiced
+- 1 lemon juiced

-- grated lemon zest (from the rind of the lemon)
+- grated lemon zest from the rind of the lemon

-- ⅓ cup chicken broth, low sodium
+- ⅓ cup chicken broth low sodium

-- 1 tablespoon capers, rinsed well and dried
+- 1 tablespoon capers rinsed well and dried

-- 2 tablespoons unsalted butter (or ghee or coconut oil)
+- 2 tablespoons unsalted butter or ghee or coconut oil

-- 1 lemon, very thinly sliced (optional, for garnish)
+- 1 lemon, very thinly sliced optional, for garnish

 Instructions

-- Remove chicken breasts to a plate or platter, tenting loosely with foil.
+- Remove breasts to a plate or platter, tenting loosely with foil.
 Add onion and garlic to skillet and cook 1 minute.
 Add lemon juice, lemon zest, and chicken broth, stirring until smooth.
 Simmer until bubbly.

 - Remove skillet from heat and add butter and capers.
-Using tongs, dip each chicken breast into the sauce, coating both sides.
+Using tongs, dip each breast into the sauce, coating both sides.
 Serve with slices of lemon as garnish (optional).

 Dirose says